 Level 3 and 4 modules which use lectures as the main means of delivery include problems classes within their schedule of timetabled hours; two one-hour problems classes is the norm for a 15 CATS (7.5 ECTS) credit module.

 University Examinations are normally held straight after the Christmas Vacation, in Week T2:00, and during the Summer term in weeks T3:02-05.
-The results of the year's examinations will be considered by the Board of Examiners in week T3:07.
+The results of the year's examinations will be considered by the Assessment, Progression and Awarding Committee (APAC) in week T3:07.
 The results of referred and deferred examinations will be considered at a September meeting.

 Both teaching periods are followed by a substantial vacation during which students are expected to consolidate and revise their coursework.